Do I really need professional product training?

 Are you sure your training content is helping your customers?

 Spinning up a quick video showing how to use your product is quite straightforward.
-But are you covering the correct features and fucntions?
+But are you covering the correct features and functions?
 Is the context appropriate for the audience?
 Is the detail sufficient?

 Professional Instructional Design will ensure your training material hits the target leaving your customers in no doubt they partnered with the right business.